CROI 2027 Chair and Vice Chairs

 Landon Myer, MD, PhD

 Dr Myer is Head of the Division of Epidemiology and Biostatistics in the School of Public Health at the University of Cape Town, South Africa.
-His work includes clinical, health systems, and population-based studies investigating the health of women with HIV during pregnancy and postpartum, the health and development of their families over time, and HIV prevention options for women at risk of HIV acquisition.
+His work includes clinical-, health systems-, and population-based studies investigating the health of women with HIV during pregnancy and postpartum, the health and development of their families over time, and HIV prevention options for women at risk of HIV acquisition.

 Research Focus: Women’s, maternal, and child health in the context of HIV across southern Africa